NYC Beaches Reopen for Summer 2020 Season

 RELATED: Best Water Playgrounds Around NYC

-Jacob Riis Park Beach is spacious and filled with amenities, including a food bazaar and playground.
-Photo by Julienne Schaer for NYCGo
+Jacob Riis Park Beach is spacious and filled with amenities, including a playground.
+Photo by Sara M.

 Getting there: 2 line to Flatbush Avenue, then take the Q35 bus to Jacob Riis Park.
-Or a lovely alternative is to take the weekends-only New York Beach Ferry from lower Manhattan directly to the park.
+Or a lovely alternative is to take the weekends-only Rockaway Express Ferry from lower Manhattan directly to the park.

 Just west of Rockaway, this pretty spot offers swimming, a playground, small boardwalk, bustling concession stand dubbed the Riis Park Beach Bazaar, and a pitch-and-putt golf course.
 Managed by the National Park Service, Jacob Riis is famous for its restored Art Deco bathhouse, which is listed on the National Register of Historic Places.